Rulid Antibiotics fight a host of bacterial infections

-Rulid Antibiotics target a wide range of bacterial infections and are commonly used to treat respiratory tract conditions such as acute bronchitis, tonsillitis and pneumonia.
+Rulid target a wide range of bacterial infections and are commonly used to treat respiratory tract conditions such as acute bronchitis, tonsillitis and pneumonia.
 Rulid also combats bacterial infections in the body’s genitals, gastrointestinal tract and soft tissues.

 Rulid acts as a bacteria fighting antibiotic.
 In common with other antibiotics, Rulid targets bacterial infections rather than viruses, so is not recommended for viral infections.